bugnitude/SamplePopup/README.md

 Since the current implementation does not include the logic for changing the key window, if you need the logic, please implement it in processes such as displaying and hiding popups.

 ## PopupModifier
-The PopupModifier is a modifier used to display and hide a popup using the previously mentioned Popup class.
-The modifier named PopupModifier is private and can be used as an extension method of the View as shown below.
+The PopupModifier is a view modifier used to display and hide a popup using the previously mentioned Popup class.
+This view modifier is private and is used by the following modifier defined as an extension of View.

 ```
 func popup<Content>(isPresented: Binding<Bool>, width: CGFloat = .infinity, @ViewBuilder content: @escaping (Popup.AnchorPosition) -> Content) -> some View where Content: View